hugovallet/responsible-ml-project/README.md

 ### Use-case

-A data science team is tasked with creating a regression model on some input data stored in the feature stored showed in the diagram above.
+A data science team is tasked with creating a regression model on some input data stored in the feature store showed in the diagram above.
 Their goal is to make a model that is performant and for which all the possible RAI risks are well measured, tracked over time and documented.

 ### Data used

-In this fake project, we use as feature store the notorious Boston Dataset.
+In this fake project, we use as feature store the infamous Boston Dataset.
 This dataset contains 2 potentially discriminatory columns: "B" and "LSTAT".
 We have created multiple snapshot of that dataset, at different point in time.
-At some point in the timeline, we simulate a data drift for a a few random selected features.
+At some point in the timeline, we simulate a data drift for a few randomly selected features.

 We assume that the data engineering and governance team has maintained